 With the exception of the hypothetical wind-up and solvency economic assumptions, there were no other changes made to the actuarial assumptions used for this valuation versus those used for the previous valuation.
 See Appendix B for details of the going concern assumptions used in this valuation and the rationale employed in setting these assumptions.
-The hypothetical wind-up and solvency economic assumptions were changed to reflect market conditions as at the valuation date in accordance with the Canadian Institute of Actuaries' (CIA's) Standards of Practice and the CIA's Educational Note: Assumptions for Hypothetical Wind-up and Solvency Valuations with Effective Dates on or after December 31, 2022, and no later than June 29, 2024.
+The hypothetical wind-up and solvency economic assumptions were changed to reflect market conditions as at the valuation date in accordance with the Canadian Institute of Actuaries' (CIA's) Standards of Practice and the CIA's Explanatory Note: Guidance for Assumptions for Hypothetical Wind-up and Solvency Valuations - Effective December 31, 2023, and Applicable to Valuations with Effective Dates on or after December 31, 2023, and no later than June 29, 2024.
 These assumptions are summarized in Appendix C.